2sic/app-image-compare/readme.md

 ## History

-* v2.0 2021-09
+* v02.0 2021-09
   * Updated to best practices of 2sxc 12.05
   * Hybrid - now compatible with Oqtane
   * No more jQuery-use
   * Changed JS Library to use Beer

-* v2.01 2022-04
+* v02.01 2022-04
   * Moved all access of Services to ToSic.Sxc.Services
   * Changed from Image Tags to IImageService
   * Activated image configuration
   * Replaced data-enableoptimization wit pageSvc.AssetAttributes()

-* v2.02 2022-06
+* v02.02 2022-06
   * Replaced all base classes with their 2sxc 14 equivalents
   * Removed all GetService<> and replaced them with the new ServiceKit14
   * Updated webpack
+* v02.03 2023-05
+  * Enhanced Kit.Image with `imgAltFallback`
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`
+  * Removed _ from Filenames